tuyenluong/note-repo/My Home/Start/Java/Building Blocks/JAVA - Objects.md

 		 - Which means the constructor will not having the <u>void</u> return type as well.
 		 - [[JAVA - Objects#^6f7319|This is an example of a valid constructor.]]
 	- But [[JAVA - Objects#^5a7d1c|if a constructor added a return type]], then will it compile?
 		- The answer is YES!!
 It will compile.
-But this time, it will be treated as a method, not a constructor anymore.
+But this time, it will be treated as a method, not as a constructor anymore.
 		- A valid constructor DO NOT have any return type, and the name of the constructor will be the same as the class name.
 The constructor naming is a convention to tell the different between a method and a constructor.
 		- A [[JAVA - Objects#^5a7d1c|method naming convention]] is the first letter of the method name must be lowercase and must contains a return type or a void.
 		- A [[JAVA - Objects#^6f7319|constructor naming convention]] is the constructor name must be identical as the class name and there will be no return type even a void.